queeriouslabs/www.queeriouslabs.com/content/projects/mondo2000-archive.md

 ---

 title: Mondo 2000 Archive
-description: Uploading all of Mondo 2000 to the Internet Archive.
+description: Scanning all of Mondo 2000 and uploading it to the Internet Archive.
 date: 2019-09-15

 ---